NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 > In the beginning was the Word, and the Word was with God, and the Word was God.

-This verse describes the second person if the trinity, known as the Son, Jesus or the Word.
+This verse describes the second person of the trinity, known as the Son, Jesus or the Word.
 It shows that **in the beginning**, he already existed, meaning he is eternal.

 It also shows that he is a separate person from God, he was **with God**, but that at the same time he **was God**.